The Chalk of the Northern Province: its regional context

 Is there a problem?

-As seen above the base of most of the Chalk zones in Yorkshire has been defined using lithostratigraphy or sometimes even the position of local landmarks.
-We could just forget about the local biostratigraphy rely on the now well established lithostratigraphy (if there were consistency of lithostratgraphic methods).
+As seen above, the base of most of the Chalk biozones in Yorkshire has been defined using lithostratigraphy or sometimes even the position of local landmarks.
+Could we just forget about the local biostratigraphy rely on the now well established lithostratigraphy (if there were consistency of lithostratigraphic methods)?
 However nearly every publication apart from Wood & Smith 1978 shows the biostratigraphy in graphic logs and it is used to make comparisons.
-For example: Whitham 1993 and Mitchell 1994 compare their measurements of the thickness of the Chalk in the Upper Hagenowia rostrata zone with those of Rowe 1904 and Jackie Burnett (Burnett & Whitham 1999) compares the nannofossil zones with the macrofossil zones.
+For example: Whitham 1993 and Mitchell 1994 compare their measurements of the thickness of the Chalk in the Upper Hagenowia rostrata zone with those of Rowe 1904 and Jackie Burnett (Burnett & Whitham 1999) compares the nanofossil zones with the macrofossil zones.

 Alternative zonal fossils.